Wealth tax, scrap secondary school streaming: MPs suggest measures to tackle inequality, social stratification

 SINGAPORE: Getting the rich to pay more taxes, giving vulnerable groups better employment opportunities, and slaying the “sacred cow” of streaming in secondary schools.

-These were some suggestions Members of Parliament (MP) put forward to tackle inequality in the areas of income and employment and social stratification in education during the second day of debate on the Budget Statement on Wednesday (Feb 27)
+These were some suggestions Members of Parliament (MP) put forward to tackle inequality in the areas of income and employment, and social stratification in education during the second day of the Budget debate on Wednesday (Feb 27).

 MP for Fengshan SMC Cheryl Chan said Singapore has “done well” when it comes to distributing resources equitably, as its system is built on meritocracy, a fair and progressive tax system, and a redistribution of wealth which focuses on social outcomes.